October 20, 2017

 - Less rework

-These improvements won’t happen overnight, but by starting with strategy, implementing and testing tactics, and optimizing along the way, you’ll begin to see the impressive results everyone will be buzzing about.
+These improvements won't happen overnight.
+But by starting with strategy, implementing and testing tactics, and optimizing along the way, you'll start seeing the impressive results everyone will be buzzing about.

-InVision, one of the leading design prototyping tools on the market, has attracted over 3 million customers, hundreds of thousands of followers, over $132 million in funding in just a few years – thanks, in large part, to content.
+InVision, one of the leading design prototyping tools on the market, attracted over 3 million customers, hundreds of thousands of followers, and over $132 million in funding in just a few years -- largely thanks to content.

 InVision bakes content strategy into both Product and Marketing.
-Their content specialists work with Product Managers and Product Designers to help optimize existing products and design new ones, while driving the company’s wildly successful marketing engine.
-With their help, InVision has expanded from one basic prototyping tool (which was a game changer for designers) to a robust product with tons of features, each addressing a key user need.
+Their content specialists work with Product Managers and Product Designers to optimize existing products and design new ones, while also driving the company's wildly successful marketing engine.

-In an interview with NewsCred, former Head of Marketing Clair Byrd said:
+In an interview with NewsCred, former Head of Marketing Clair Byrd explained:

 "InVision's strategy on the blog has never been to be about InVision, but instead, to represent an accurate cross-section of what the design community cares about at any given point in time.
 We double-down on this concept by not actually 'authoring' our own content.
 95% of InVision content is contributed.
 We want to give designers a platform for their thoughts and their processes as it relates to design skills, methodology, and leadership."

-InVision’s marketing team didn’t just put all their eggs in the blog basket, though.
-Designers crave a hub they can count on for industry insights, and InVision saw the possibilities for delivering those insights in many ways, from more traditional tactics like in-person events and webinars, to innovative ideas like the DesignBetter online library of resources and the Design Disruptors documentary.
+InVision's marketing team didn't put all their eggs in the blog basket, either.
+Designers crave a hub they can count on for industry insights, and InVision saw the possibilities for delivering those insights in many ways -- from in-person events and webinars to innovative ideas like the DesignBetter online library and the Design Disruptors documentary.

 Design Disruptors was a content marketing masterpiece.
-The film featured some of the design industry’s brightest minds talking about the evolution of design.
-It wasn’t about InVision and barely even mentioned the product, but there’s no doubt the documentary had business benefits.
+The film featured some of the design industry's brightest minds talking about the evolution of design.
+It wasn't about InVision and barely even mentioned the product -- but there's no doubt the documentary had real business benefits.

-Byrd was responsible for not only helping create Design Disruptors, but also distributing it.
-“The distribution strategy was driven by the question, ‘How can we get this film into the hands of the most relevant people?’”
-Byrd explained.
-“The foundation of this was data (who we approached, when, why, and how) and communication design (what we communicated, in what cadence, in what form, and at what critical moments).”
+Byrd led both the creation and distribution of the film.
+"The distribution strategy was driven by the question, 'How can we get this film into the hands of the most relevant people?'" she explained.
+"The foundation of this was data (who we approached, when, why, and how) and communication design (what we communicated, in what cadence, in what form, and at what critical moments)."

 And wow, did that strategy pay off.
-In an Ask Me Anything (AMA) session on Growth Hackers, Byrd reported some impressive results, including:
+In an Ask Me Anything (AMA) session on Growth Hackers, Byrd reported:

 - 200+ community events with over 18,000 attendees